 Most of the visitors coming to your website for the first time aren’t yet ready to convert.
 So you must put personalized actions in place to lead them to conversion at their own pace.
 However, if your visitors are not identified you won’t be able to understand their progress through the conversion funnel or to put in place the right actions to convert them.

 This makes it vital to collect your visitors’ contact details in order to stay in touch with them beyond their website visit, personalize their experience and adapt to their individual pace and expectations.
 This is known as lead nurturing.

 - Segment your audience to identify the leads with high added value.
-Learn more about segmentation in our blog post.

 - Model each visitor’s journey through your conversion funnel.

 - Put in place personalized actions adapted to each visitor to encourage their conversion.